ctxzero/ctxzero/README.md

-Junior Penetration Tester | Offensive Security
+Junior Penetration Tester | Offensive Security | eJPT certified

+Focusing on Network, WebApplication and Active Directory Pentesting.

+Active on Tryhackme & swichting to HackTheBox soon.

-Learning on Tryhackme, and HTB soon.
+Aiming for CPTS and OSCP soon.

-eJPT certified
+I'll share Writeups and my Journey here :)